Peugeot RCZ facelift

 Peugeot’s design direction has shifted, with mainstream cars like the 208 hatchback looking much sharper.
 So now it’s the turn of the brand’s style statement coupe to benefit from a mid-life refresh.

 The major changes concern the nose.
 The RCZ originally featured a similar front bumper to the first 308, with a full-width horizontal bar that appeared to jam its gaping grille open.
-This new RCZ gets its own unique front bumper design, with a front grille that’s split
+This new RCZ gets its own unique front bumper design, with a front grille that’s splitinto two distinct parts.

 The smaller trapezoidal upper grille is similar to the 208’s, with the same Peugeot lettering on its upper edge.
 This sits above a wider wing-shaped intake that has daytime running lights in its outer edges.
 Add in more angular, modern-looking headlights and the RCZ certainly looks more up to date.